ericoporto/ags-manual-wiki/Game.md

     static readonly Camera* Game.Cameras[int index];

 Returns the Camera instance by its index.
-There's always at least primary camera at the index 0, more could be created in script using [Camera.Create](Camera#cameracreate).
+There's always at least primary camera at the index 0, more could be created in script using [`Camera.Create`](Camera#cameracreate).

 **IMPORTANT:** with the current implementation when you delete a custom camera in the middle all the following cameras will be shifted towards beginning of array, changing their indexes.